-We’ll use htpasswd to create your password file - it encrypts it the password with MD5 encryption.
-Install it:
+- We’ll use htpasswd to create your password file - it encrypts it the password with MD5.
+Install it as follows:

 sudo apt-get install apache2-utils -y

-Once that is installed, we’re ready to create your password file.
+- Once that is installed, we’re ready to create a password file.
 We recommend that you create this file within your repository, which will be deployed to your servers.
-This command will prompt you to input a password.
+This command will prompt you to input a password:

 sudo htpasswd -c <directory>.htpasswd <user_name>